jasonpincin/call-hook/README.md

 prior to executing the `callee` function.
 If `preCall` returns an `Array`, then that array will be applied to `callee` as arguments, otherwise both `preCall` and `callee` functions will receive the arguments of the `hookedFunc` function call.
+The callee is executed in an `undefined` context, while the `preCall` function is executed in the context of an object that offers the `abort` function.
-Both functions are executed in an `undefined` context.
-The return value of the `hookedFunc` function call will be the return value of `callee`.
+Calling `abort` will prevent `callee` from being called.
+The return value of the `hookedFunc` function call will be the return value of `callee`, unless `abort` was called, in which case the returnValue of `hookedFunc` will be the 1st argument to `abort`.

 Example of altering arguments being sent to `callee`: